robert/hello-deep-learning/README.md

 # Hello Deep Learning

-Introductions to deep learning are too complicated because they spend too much time trying to thrill you with details and real-world applications.
+Most introductions to deep learning are too complicated because they spend too much time trying to thrill you with details and real-world applications.

 ![robot waving](pic.png)